RossellaFonzetti/EPOS_TUTORIAL_EGU2025/README.md

-├── data_example/         # Example datasets used for testing and development ├── eikonal/              # Scripts and outputs related to eikonal analysis ├── notebooks/            # Jupyter notebooks for data exploration and visualization ├── output/               # General output files (plots, CSVs, waveforms, etc.)
+├── data_example/         # Example datasets used for testing and development ├── eikonal/              # Scripts and outputs related to eikonal analysis ├── notebooks/            # Jupyter notebooks for data exploration and visualization ├── output/               # General output files (plots, CSVs to test notebooks) ├── TEST_AMATRICE/        # Specific dataset and files related to the Amatrice test case ├── inventory/            # Station inventories in XML format (e.g., StationXML) ├── catalog/              # Event catalog files and plot
-│   ├── stations.csv      # CSV containing station metadata
-│   ├── waveform_...pdf   # Exported waveform plots
-│   └── waveforms/        # Extracted or processed waveform files
-├── TEST_AMATRICE/        # Specific dataset and files related to the Amatrice test case ├── inventory/            # Station inventories in XML format (e.g., StationXML) ├── catalog/              # Event catalog files and plot